appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
-1050624: ASP.NET debugging enabled
+   - 1050624: ASP.NET debugging enabled

 *L2*
-1. No observed debug modes are enabled in production environments.
+1. Verification shall confirm that no debug modes are enabled in production environments.

 ---